felipegodoycc/hikvision-alert/README.md

 4. Ensure the `config.yaml` file contains the schedules and names of the cameras:

    > **IMPORTANT**: The camera ID must match the one in your Hikvision DVR.
 Check your DVR to get the correct camera ID.
+Normally, the camera ID is same of the channel number.

    ```yaml
    camera_schedules: